Skip to main content

 In 1780, Colonel Crawford returned to western Pennsylvania as the commander of American forces in the west.
-Exhausted from years of fighting, and hoping to retire to his home at Stewart's Crossing just as Washington hoped to return to Mount Vernon, Crawford resigned from the army in 1781.
-But when raids continued on the western frontier, General William Irvine, the commander at Pittsburgh, asked Crawford to lead a 500 man expedition against Native towns along the Sandusky River in June 1782.
+Exhausted from years of fighting, and hoping to retire to his home at Stewart's Crossing, Crawford resigned from the army in 1781.
+But when British-allied nations such as the Delawares continued raids on along the Sandusky River, General William Irvine, the commander at Pittsburgh, asked Crawford for assistance.
+Known as the Crawford Expedition, he led 500 volunteers west in June 1782.

-After several days of fighting in the swampy country near Upper Sandusky, Crawford was captured.
+After several days of fighting in the swampy country near Upper Sandusky, Crawford and dozens of others were captured while retreating.
 He was stripped naked, tied to a post, and tortured for hours until he finally died.
-When Washington received the "melancholy tidings" of the murder of his friend William Crawford, he remembered the colonel as "an officer of much care and prudence," and wrote sadly to General Irvine, "I lament the failure of the expedition against Sandusky, and am particularly affected with the disastrous death of Colonel Crawford."2
+His his son, son-in-law, and nephew who joined him were also killed.
+Washington remembered the colonel as "an officer of much care and prudence," and wrote sadly to General Irvine, "I lament the failure of the expedition against Sandusky, and am particularly affected with the disastrous death of Colonel Crawford."2 This instance became a part of a larger military struggle between Indigenous nations and the nascent United States, it was highly publicized further damaging public sentiment towards Native Americans.

 Notes: